 MGE has a 17-turbine wind farm in Kewaunee County, Wis.; an 18-turbine wind farm in Kensett, Iowa; and a 33-turbine wind farm in Saratoga, Iowa.
 If we burned fossil fuels such as coal and natural gas to make the same amount of electricity as these wind farms make each year, these fossil fuels would put 363,000 tons of carbon dioxide into the air.
 That wouldn't be good for the environment.

-MGE's wind farm is located about 200 miles west of Madison near Saratoga, Iowa, in an area known for its wind.
-The 66-megawatt wind farm, which is MGE's largest to date, serves about 47,000 homes with clean energy.
+MGE's newest wind farm is located about 200 miles west of Madison near Saratoga, Iowa, in an area known for its wind.
+The 66-megawatt wind farm, which is MGE's largest to date, serves about 47,000 households with clean energy.

 The turbines reach nearly 500 feet in the air.

 Q‐Which wind tower will produce the most electricity?

 A. 350 ft.